 IUCN RED LIST: Critically Endangered

-Intensive anti-poaching efforts have had encouraging results since 1996, and the population now numbers more than 5,050.
+Intensive anti-poaching efforts have had encouraging results since 1993, and the population now numbers around 5,630 in the wild.

 - The black rhino lives in Africa, primarily in grasslands, savannahs and tropical bush lands.